hpowell20/cs2063-master/Fall2022/lab-solutions/LabExam/README.md

 * `DetailActivity` corresponds to the second screenshot above, displaying information about a specific host city
   * It doesn't do much yet as you will be completing it

-* `MainActivity.kt` will display a list of names of host cities using a `RecyclerView`
+* `MainActivity` will display a list of names of host nations displayed in a `RecyclerView`
   * `MainActivity` will use `SharedPreferences` to store information about which games the user has visited

 * `MyAdapter` corresponds to the RecyclerView class being used to populate the view with games information.
   * When the name of a games is clicked the `DetailActivity` will be launched via an explicit `Intent`
-    * For example, in the screenshot for `MainActivity` the user has visited XV - Calgary, XVI - Albertville, and XVIII - Nagano
+    * For example, in the screenshot for `MainActivity` the user has visited IV - Brazil, and VIII - Chili

 * `LoadDataTask` is used to read in the details and updated the view using a separate thread